Keep reading to discover the best breakfast & brunch in South London.

 2. What’s your budget?
 Location?
 Occasion?
 Mood?

-I’ve put together a series of some of the best breakfast and brunch spots in each area that I’ve eaten at, loved and would recommend to you hungry lot out there.
+I’ve put together a series of some of the best breakfast and brunch spots in London that I’ve eaten at, loved and would recommend to you.
 To make it easier, I’ve also narrowed it down to area depending on where you live or where you are staying in the city.
 I have blogs on the best breakfast spots in North, East, West and Central London, so be sure to check them out too!

-Set in a funky little place called Flat Iron Square in South East London, Where The Pancakes are the place to come to anyone who loves pancakes for breakfast.
+Set in a funky little place called Flat Iron Square in South East London, Where The Pancakes Are is the place to come for anyone who loves pancakes!
 There are two halves of the menu – a sweet half and savoury half.
-The savoury side has pancakes with things like poached eggs and asparagus or pancakes with pulled beef pastrami.
-While the sweet side has things like banana marshmallow or strawberries and cream pancakes.
+The savoury side has pancakes with poached eggs and asparagus or pancakes with pulled beef pastrami.
+While the sweet side has things like banana marshmallow or strawberries and cream.
 Their pancakes are made with their signature buttermilk batter which gives them their fluffy texture, however, for those with intolerances, they also do a vegan, dairy and wheat-free versions too.

 Arch 35a, 85a Southwark Bridge Rd, London SE1 0NQ, http://wherethepancakesare.com/